1985 Wimbledon Championships

 The 1985 Wimbledon Championships was a tennis tournament played on grass courts at the All England Lawn Tennis and Croquet Club in Wimbledon, London in the United Kingdom.
 It was the 99th edition of the Wimbledon Championships and were held from 24 June to 7 July 1985.

+These were the last Championships to use white tennis balls.

 Prize money

 The total prize money for 1985 championships was £1,934,760.
 The winner of the men's title earned £130,000 while the women's singles champion earned £117,000.